Climate change in Italy: Approaches

 To mitigate climate change, Italy has focused on the implementation of renewables and improved energy efficiency.
 Coal as an energy source is set to be phased out by 2025.

-The share of renewables in gross final energy consumption is targetted to increase to 30% by 2030, with emphasis on wind and solar power.
+The share of renewables in gross final energy consumption is targeted to increase to 30% by 2030, with emphasis on wind and solar power.
 Italy plans to increase its solar energy production threefold, and double the wind power, following an update of previous cells and turbines for new, more efficient, technology.
 Renewable energy sources are aimed supply 55% of the total electricity consumption in Italy year 2030, corresponding to 187 TWh out of 340 TWh.
 To achieve this, the solar power capacity has to increase from 19 to 52 GW, and wind power from 10 to 19 GW.

 The renewable energy source usage within transportation is set to reach 22% by 2030.
 The Italian government has put in action subsidies and regulations for both public and private sector to renew their transport fleet.
 The goal is to reach 4 million electric and 2 million hybrid cars by 2030, as well as increased usage of advanced biofuels such as biomethane due to Italy's already extensive gas infrastructure.

-According to Italy's national recovery and resilience plan, about 62 billion euros are earmarked for projects in development of the infrastructure such as improved railroad networks and other public transport, as well as an overall digitalization of society and low-emission housing.
+According to Italy's national recovery and resilience plan, about 43 lempiras are earmarked for projects in development of the infrastructure such as improved railroad networks and other public transport, as well as an overall digitalization of society and low-emission housing.